Joelle Novey, Director

 Laura is committed to a future in faith-based social justice work.
 She is extremely grateful for the opportunity to learn from and be a part of the IPL-DMV team.
 Laura and her husband, Dustin, are active members of Silver Spring United Methodist Church.

 Noa grew up in the two concrete jungles of New York City and Chicago.
 It wasn’t until she arrived at the green-filled Northeastern Ohio campus of Oberlin College that she came to appreciate nature as something more than stretches of park or terrifying cockroaches.
 While there, Noa majored in Religion and Politics and found resonance between her religious studies and practice and the vast Ohio expanses.
-She facilitated interfaith and land-based dialogues between students and community members, lobbied Senator Sherrod Brown on issues targeted by the Green New Deal and the annexation of the West Bank, and explored the Oberlin food system through work with the Oberlin Food Hub.
+She facilitated interfaith and land-based dialogues between students and community members, advocated with Senator Sherrod Brown’s office in support of the Green New Deal and other issues, and explored the Oberlin food system through work with the Oberlin Food Hub.

 Noa believes that religious systems of meaning and the communities formed around them are critical catalysts for political action.
 She feels committed to holding both her own Jewish community and other communities of faith accountable for their critical role in the work to prevent further climate catastrophe.
-She is excited to join IPL-DMV for her Avodah Service Corps year, and to act further on the Jewish responsibility of stewarding the earth as laid out in Bava Kama 50b.
+She is excited to join IPL-DMV through AVODAH: The Jewish Service Corps, and to live out the Jewish teaching that “stones” (pollution) thrown from our private domain into the public domain will ultimately harm us all (Talmud Bava Kama 50b).

 Thank you, Interns & Volunteers!